 - Rebuild fingers, toes and other parts including entire feet

 - And this is just the tip of the iceberg.

 This is CAREER TRAINING, something you can make a living at.
-If you are seriously interested, you may call or email Rubie for a free complete information packet, which she will have ready as soon as she is ready to take in students.The packet will include information on what you need to bring, about accommodations,and a sample contract.The phone number is 214-403-7077.
+If you are seriously interested, you may call or email Rubie for a free complete information packet.The packet will include information on what you need to bring, about accommodations,and a sample contract.The phone number is 214-403-7077.

 You can email Rubie at

 Seminars are limited to 2 students, although usually there is only one student.
 All seminars are scheduled at the convenience of the students.

 Below are a lot of large, clear photos so you can see the details of the repairs, please wait for them to load and then scroll down to see before and after shots of dolls restored by the seminar instructor, JoAnn Morgan.